zbo14/sc4n/README.md

 # sc4n

-A CLI that takes a list of domains and scans IP addresses, vhosts, and web paths in parallel.
+A CLI that takes a list of domains and scans IP addresses, ports, vhosts, and web paths in parallel.

-**WARNING:** don't use this tool to scan domains you aren't authorized to scan!
+**WARNING:** don't use this tool to scan hosts you aren't authorized to scan!

 ## Install